Brothers offer thief spare parts for stolen waterblaster

 “These machines last forever, but when they do need parts it can be expensive”, he said.

 He said there were some problems with the stolen water blaster.
-It needed new o-rings in the lance and the pressure gauge needed some thread sealant to stop the slight leaks it has.
+It needed new o-rings in the lance and the pressure gauge needed some thread sealant to stop slight leaks.

 He also said the soap takes a while to come through and an eye should be kept on the oil level because it was an expensive fix if it ran dry.